Hacker0x01/docs.hackerone.com/docs/programs/report-actions.md

 To unassign a report:
 1) Go to the assigned report in your inbox.
 2) Change the action picker to **Unassign report** from the drop-down.
-3) Click <b>Unassign report</b>.
+3) Click **Unassign report**.

+![unassign report](./images/report-actions-unassign.png)

 No one will be assigned to the report.
 You can reassign the report by following the steps in the <b>Assign a Report</b> section.

-![unassign report](./images/report-actions-unassign.png)

 ### Set an Award
 You can mark that you've rewarded a hacker with swag or a monetary amount through setting awards.